CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 With `morbo` for development:

     $ morbo convert-pheno-api # development (default: port 3000)

+If you installed it in a local environment then use `carton exec -- `:

+    $ carton exec -- morbo convert-pheno-api

 If you want to use a self-signed certificate: